rystoli/afniGLMprep/README.md

 * Stimulus onset timing files (1Ds) are placed in a directory 'GLM_1Ds' in the BIDS home folder you specified in afniGLMprep_params.py
 * AFNI 3dDeconvolve scripts are placed in the BIDS home folder specified in afniGLMprep_params.py

 Feel free to try it out on public [BIDS example datasets](https://github.com/INCF/BIDS-examples)!
+Just remember to format accordingly above (e.g., replace any inappropriate characters

 ## To-do / Limitations
 * Create fully flexible 3dDeconvolve script generation, allowing user to add additional parameters
 * Create additional forms of 3dDeconvolve, eg, if user prefers more advanced models, or estimates per onset/trial